 Česky Krumlov is a small medieval town that also has a castle and a quaint collection of shops, cafes, and restaurants making it a perfect weekend getaway.
 Visitors looking to relax will adore the resorts, thermal baths, and spas in Karlovy Vary.

-Those looking for a slower paced vacation will enjoy the vineyards of Moravia and the hiking trails throughout Bohemian Switzerland.
+Those looking for a slower-paced vacation will enjoy the vineyards of Moravia and the hiking trails throughout Bohemian Switzerland National Park.